CS:GO Show FPS Commands & Binds

 Know for a fact the reason you missed that shot was lag!

-It’s common for players in CS:GO to want to be able to show their FPS (frames per second) on their screen as they play.
+It’s common for players in CS:GO and CS2 to want to be able to show their FPS (frames per second) on their screen as they play.
 It can be used to detect any performance issues early and ensure your game is always running as smooth as it should.
-The higher the FPS, the smoother CS:GO will feel.
+The higher the FPS, the smoother CS will feel.

 There are a couple of different commands to show your FPS.
 Below you’ll find commands you can copy, where they'll show on your screen and how to bind them to a key to flick them on at any moment.